 It has been used as a supplement for thousands of years by many cultures all over the world.

-even been referred to in ancient Oriental scrolls of the Far East.
+and has even been referred to in ancient Oriental scrolls of the Far East.

 The vital pollen is taken from the stamen of flowers.
 It is the male reproductive part of the flower that the

-transported back to the hive.
+then transported back to the hive.

-Finally, an enzyme is added to prevent germination, metabolizing the pollen for food, thus preserving the bee
+Finally, an enzyme is added to prevent germination, metabolizing the pollen for food, thus preserving the

-bread or pollen benefit nutritionally.
+honeybee bread benefit nutritionally.

 It is gathered for human consumption and use with a special device that is placed at the entrance of the hive

-through which the bees pass.
+through which the insects fly or pass.

-nutrient.
-Years ago, I read a book on its benefits one by Carlson Wade (1978), a recognized nutrition expert.
+I read a book on its benefits one by Carlson Wade (1978), a recognized nutrition expert.